jquery/learn.jquery.com/page/about-jquery/how-jquery-works.md

 });
 ```

-Now, the link should slowly disappear when clicked.
+then the link slowly disappears when clicked.

 ## Callbacks and Functions

+Unlike many other programming languages, JavaScript enables you to freely pass functions around to be executed at a later time.
-A callback is a function that is passed as an argument to another function and
+A *callback* is a function that is passed as an argument to another function and
 is executed after its parent function has completed.
-The special thing about a
-callback is that functions that appear after the "parent" can execute before
+Callbacks are special because
+they patiently wait to execute until their parent finishes.
+Meanwhile, the browser can be executing other functions or doing all sorts of other work.

-the callback executes.
-Another important thing to know is how to properly pass
+To use callbacks, it is important to know how to pass them into their parent function.
-the callback.

 ### Callback *without* Arguments

-Pass callbacks with no arguments like this:
+If a callback has no arguments, you can pass it in like this:

 ```
 $.get( "myhtmlpage.html", myCallBack );
 ```

+When [$.get](http://api.jquery.com/jQuery.get/) finishes getting the page `myhtmlpage.html`, it executes the `myCallBack` function.
 **Note** that the second parameter here is simply the function name (but *not* as a string and without parentheses).
-Functions in Javascript are 'First class citizens' and can be passed around like variable references and executed at a later time.

 ### Callback *with* Arguments

 Executing callbacks with arguments can be tricky.
-The below example illustrates how to think about callbacks with arguments:

 #### Wrong
-The Wrong Way (will ***not*** work!)
+This code example will ***not*** work:

 ```
 $.get( "myhtmlpage.html", myCallBack(param1, param2) );
 ```

+The reason this fails is that the code executes `myCallBack( param1, param2 )` immediately
-This will not work because it calls `myCallBack( param1, param2 )` and then passes the return value as the second parameter to [$.get()](http://api.jquery.com/jQuery.get/).
+and then passes the myCallBack's *return value* as the second parameter to `$.get`.
+We actually want to pass in `myCallBack` the function, not `myCallBack`'s return value
+(which might or might not be a function).
+So, how to pass in `myCallBack` *and* include its arguments?

 #### Right

-The problem with the above example is that `myCallBack( param1, param2 )` is
-evaluated before being passed as a function.
-Javascript (and by extension, jQuery)
-expects a function pointer in cases like these, e.g., `setTimeout( function() {}, 100)`.

-In the example below, an anonymous function is created (just a block of
+To defer executing `myCallBack` with its parameters, you can use an anonymous function as a wrapper.
-statements) and is registered as the callback function.
-Note the use of
+Note the use of `function() {`.
-`function() {`.
 The anonymous function does exactly one thing:  calls
-`myCallBack`, with the values of `param1` and `param2` from the outer scope.
+`myCallBack`, with the values of `param1` and `param2`.

 ```
  $.get( "myhtmlpage.html", function() {